yuanqing/sketch-plugin-helper/docs/1-motivation.md

 ---

-### 2. Creating UI to get user input
+### 2. Creating UI for user input is a non-trivial endeavour

-Sketch only provides [a quite rudimentary API for getting user input](https://developer.sketch.com/reference/api/#get-an-input-from-the-user).
+Sketch only provides [a rudimentary API for getting user input](https://developer.sketch.com/reference/api/#get-an-input-from-the-user).
 Anything more elaborate than a text box or drop down menu will need to be [written from scratch, using imperative APIs](https://journal.yummygum.com/the-simple-guide-to-getting-user-input-for-your-sketch-plugin-part-ii-3375153e063d).
 Without a higher-level API, UI code is repeatedly reimplemented across the Sketch plugin ecosystem.

 #### Solution